01 of 11

 Trick-or-treating.
 Scary movies.
 Super fun, spooky parties.
 All the candy you can eat before you pass out in a pile of discarded wrappers.
 There’s no denying it—Halloween is a total blast.
 But, if you can believe it, there’s one thing that can make it even more fun: Kitties in homemade Halloween costumes!

-These do-it-yourself Halloween costumes for cats are perfect for all Hallow’s Eve… or just any time you want to embarrass your cat or share a hilarious Instagram post with your followers, really.
-Check out our top picks (along with easy-to-follow instructions) for easy, affordable, DIY kitty costumes, and get crafting!
+These do-it-yourself Halloween costumes for cats are perfect for All Hallow’s Eve.
+Or just any time you want to embarrass your cat or share a hilarious Instagram post with your followers.

 02 of 11